ARAOMC: Antiracism, Antioppression, Multicultural

-JUUstice Washington is on a journey to increasingly manifest its valuing of equity, diversity, and inclusion in our social justice work.
+JUUstice Washington is on a journey to increasingly manifest its valuing of equity, diversity, and inclusion in our social and environmental justice work.
 We are an organization recently birthed from the merger of two other social justice organizations that were disproportionately comprised of people who hold unearned privilege in one or more systems of privilege/oppression.
-This pattern continues in our new organization, and we are committed to dismantling the institutional oppression we have inherited.
+This pattern continues in our current organization, and we are committed to dismantling the institutional oppression we have inherited and un/knowingly perpetuate.

 We invite you to join us in learning about the impact of privilege and oppression on people and organizations, as well as how to measurably counter that impact.
 We’ll be compiling more resources in the future as we discover which have been most helpful to us in our journeys.
 For now, here are few resources we recommend related to racism: